I am a painter, designer and graffiti artist based in Montreal, Quebec.

-In my paintings, I take symbolism from religion, commercial pop-culture and my own sub-conscious to create “visual equations”.
+In my paintings, I take symbolism from religion, commercial pop-culture and my sub-conscious to create “visual equations”.
+I would describe my work as a mash-up of graffiti, utilitarian symbolism, traditional sign-painting and skateboard art.
 I see my paintings as modern totems wherein I use corporate aesthetics to “advertise” spiritual and existential themes.
-The exaggerated use of color and shapes is reminiscent of the toy and candy advertisements that I grew up with.

 I use hand techniques but am influenced by the "computer-graphics age".
-I usually finish the work with ultra-glossy resin to achieve the most “plastic” look possible.
+I generally work with a combination of brush and spray-painting.

-Some of my inspirations are military insignia, nature, skateboard and tattoo art, tarot cards, Native cultures, "secret society" symbolism, Japan, propaganda, diagrams, video-games, the 1980's, science and action movies
+Some of my inspirations are military insignia, nature, skateboard and tattoo art, old signs, tarot cards, native cultures, "secret society" symbolism, Japanese art, propaganda, diagrams, video-games, the 1980's and 90's at large, science, action movies and vintage advertising & cartoons.
+Read Less

 “Portrait of the Irvines”- Commissioned double-portrait